 Places to visit in Busan on your second day

-After a jam-packed first day, you’ll slow it down by visiting just two attractions on your second day.
+After a jam-packed first day, you’ll slow it down by visiting just two family-friendly attractions on your second day.

 After breakfast, make your way to Gamcheon Culture Village, which is accessible via bus (or a steep hike) from Toseong Station.
-This colourful wonderland built in the mountains is crisscrossed by narrow streets connected by many stairs.
-You’ll never know what awaits you at the corner – perhaps a mural, an artwork, a viewpoint, or a cat!
+This colourful wonderland built in the mountains is criss-crossed by narrow streets connected by many stairs.
+You’ll never know what awaits you at each corner – perhaps a mural, an artwork, a viewpoint, or a cat!
 It’s hard to believe that this photogenic paradise was a slum back in the 1950s.
 Deliberately get lost for an hour or two, and then try to find your way back to the main street which is lined with cafes and eateries.

 Your next excursion takes you to Taejongdae Park, an hour by bus from either Nampo Station or Busan Station.
 What will you find there?
-Fantastic ocean and cliffside sceneries!
-You can explore the area by hopping on and off the Danubi Train, or you could just rely on your feet.
+Fantastic ocean and cliffside scenery, that’s what.
+You can explore the area by hopping on and off the Danubi Train, or you could just rely on your own two feet.
 The must-sees are the observatory and the lighthouse from which there’s a winding coastal walk punctuated by outcrops with ahjummas selling sumptuous seafood.
 This could be your final meal of the day, or you could return back to the city via Nampo Station where dinner options are in abundance.